Learning Cocoercive Conservative Denoisers via Helmholtz Decomposition for Poisson Inverse Problems

 \textbf{Denoising performance.} We evaluate the Gaussian denoising performances of the proposed denoiser CoCo-DRUNet, strictly pseudo-contractive DRUNet (SPC-DRUNet) \cite{AHQS}, resolvent of a maximally monotone operator (RMMO) \cite{pesquet2021learning} which is firmly non-expansive, GS-DRUNet \cite{hurault2022gradient}, Prox-DRUNet \cite{hurault2022proximal}, the standard DRUNet, FFDNet \cite{zhang2018ffdnet}, and DnCNN \cite{zhang2017beyond}.

 The PSNR values are given in Table \ref{denoising performance}.
 A $\gamma$-cocoercive conservative denoiser is referred to as $\gamma$-CoCo-DRUNet.
 We see in Table \ref{denoising performance} that compared with DnCNN, FFDNet, and the regularized denoisers, $0.25$-CoCo-DRUNet has competitive denoising performance.
-It validates that cocoercive and conservative properties are less restrictive for deep denoisers.
+This is because that: cocoercive and conservative properties are less restrictive for deep denoisers; denoiser is trained with a different loss function.
 Both $0.50$-CoCo-DRUNet and Prox-DRUNet are conservative with non-expansive residual, and therefore share a similar denoising performance.